elsedore/elsedore/README.md

 💞️ I enjoy building communities in analytics & tech.
 I'm a member of Data For Good, helped on participating in Climate and Biodiversity projects, and you can usually find me in one of their Slack communities.

-📝 I share my thoughts on LinkedIn and Youtube especially on how to break into the analytics field and how to enjoy life wisely.
+📝 I share my thoughts on LinkedIn especially on how to break into the analytics field.

 📫 How to reach me: Message me on [LinkedIn](https://www.linkedin.com/in/elsadore/).